sayed3li97/SimpleCalculator-Android/README.md

 # SimpleCalculator

-This project is part of Introduction to Android workshop.
-The exercise is a Simple Calculator app that "Plus", "Minus" and "Multiplication" two numbers.
-This exercise aims to introduce Java data types, casting and operations within the Android environment
+This project is part of the Introduction to Android workshop.
+The exercise is a Simple Calculator app with "Plus," "Minus," and "Multiplication" two numbers.
+This exercise introduces Java data types, casting, and operations within the Android environment.

 # Steps to re-create
 1. Create a new project in Android Studio (Choose the Empty Activity)
 2. Navigate to app/res/layout/activity_main.xml
-3. Open the Text view and the replace the xml code with the below code
+3. Open the Text view, and the replace the XML code with the below code
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <!-- The Constraint Layout was changed to Linuer Layout + Orientation was added in the attributes -->